gusavila92/java-android-websocket-client/README.md

 When a Ping frame is received, automatically a Pong frame is sent with the same Application Data of the Ping frame.
 You can also send Ping and Pong frames unsolicited using ```sendPing(byte[] data)``` and ```sendPong(byte[] data)```.
 Data can be *null* if don't want to send Application Data.

 ## Minimum requirements
-This libary requires at minimum Java 1.6 or Android 1.6 (API 4)
+This library requires at minimum Java 1.6 or Android 1.6 (API 4)

 ## License